ngless-toolkit/ngless/docs/contents/Language.rst

 - mappedreadset

 In addition, it supports the composite type List of X where X is a basic type.
-Lists are built with square brackes (e.g., [1,2,3]).
-All elements in a list must have the same data type.
+Lists are built with square brackets (e.g., [1,2,3]).
+All elements of a list must have the same data type.

 String
 ~~~~~~~~~